mozilla/sphinx-js/README.rst

 2.5
   * Use documented ``@params`` to help fill out the formal param list for a function.
 This keeps us from missing params that use destructuring. (flozz)
-  * Improve error reporting when jsdoc is missing.
+  * Improve error reporting when JSDoc is missing.
   * Add extracted default values to generated formal param lists. (flozz and erikrose)

 2.4